 While you can travel with packaged snacks and even alcohol and tobacco products, you must declare these items at Canadian customs.
 If a certain food item is declared unsafe, it will be confiscated.

 - Food: Dried and packaged food (anything packaged or canned from a grocery store, basically) and cooked food (such as bread, cookies, and sandwiches).

-- Alcohol: 1.5 liters of wine (two 750-milliliter bottles of wine) or 8.5 liters (approximately 24 cans or bottles) or 40 ounces of liquor (one large standard bottle of liquor).
+- Alcohol: 1.5 liters (two 750-milliliter bottles) of wine or 8.5 liters (approximately 24 cans or bottles) of beer or 40 ounces (one large standard bottle) of liquor.

 - Tobacco: 200 cigarettes or 50 cigars.
 Cuban cigars are not banned in Canada as they are in the U.S.

 - Pets: To bring your dog or cat to Canada, you must have a signed, dated certificate from your veterinarian stating that your pet has been vaccinated against rabies within the last three years.
 If your dog or cat is less than three months old, you do not need a certificate of rabies vaccination.

 Items You Cannot Bring Into Canada

 Some people think because cannabis products are legal in both Washington and Canada that you can travel with them, but that would be a grave mistake.
 Some things are just not supposed to cross the border.